 This is why it is so important that you ensure that your healing foods intake outweigh the amount of harmful foods.
 Only when this happens, your body can start to heal and you will begin to feel rejuvenated.

-But because there is only so much vegetables that we can eat in a day, we need to juice them so that we consume ample amount for our body’s use, for repair and healing.
+But because there are only so much vegetables that we can eat in a day, >strong>we need vegetable juicing so that we consume ample amount for our body’s use, for repair and healing.

 Only nature has a way of packaging all the ‘right’